browland/common-lisp-java/README.md

 # Lisp Interpreter

-*Very* simple Common Lisp interpreter with a REPL.
+Simple Common Lisp interpreter with a REPL.
 Far from complete, but the small subset implemented works well enough for a learning exercise.

 ## Quick Example